 I’m not sure which came first, my love of art-making or my passion for baseball… but, I know that they have always gone hand in hand.

-Growing up in upstate New York, I learned the importance of baseball as it relates to life.
 As a youngster, I loved going to visit Nana and Papa because I always knew I would have an opportunity to do both.
-Papa would teach me how to throw a knuckleball and then we’d go inside and Nana would teach me how to draw with coloured pencils and those boldly-scented Mr. Sketch markers.
+Papa would teach me how to throw a knuckleball and then we’d go inside and Nana would teach me how to draw with those scented Mr. Sketch markers.
 When I was in elementary school, I co-authored / illustrated a baseball magazine called Diamond Monthly.
 My friend and I hand-coloured and stapled each copy of each issue and marketed them to our family and other kids at school.
 It was fun and it seemed natural.
 I just loved making and sharing and making more and sharing more.

 As I grew older, I knew I wanted to keep exploring, traveling, making… I wanted to be an artist.
-I went to University of Fredonia and (somehow) made it out with a BFA.
-Shortly after, I found myself out in Colorado teaching middle school art and went to the University of Denver to get my MA in Art Education.
-It’s honestly the last thing I thought I’d ever do... and, yet it’s something I have felt so connected to for the past eleven years.
+I went to State University of New York (at Fredonia) and came away with a BFA and a ton of new ideas about what I wanted to do and where I wanted to try it out.
+I soon found myself out in Colorado, teaching middle school art, and back at school myself (at the University of Denver) to get my MA in Art Education.
+It’s honestly the last thing I thought I’d ever do... and, yet it’s something I have felt so connected to for the past fourteen years.
 I found a way to link my passion for art with my desire to connect with other people.
 I know I have learned just as much from my students as they have from me.
-From teaching middle school students in the city to high school students in the 'burbs to university students in Kaposvár, Hungary back to high school (where I am again now), I love the community we create in the classroom and am grateful for all I take away.
+From teaching middle school students in the city, to high school students in the 'burbs, to university students in rural Hungary, all the way back to middle school in the city (where I am again now), I love the community we create in the classroom and am grateful for all I take away.

 It wasn’t until I met Annie, the better half of My Favourite Colour Studio, that I was able to find the balance to make again.
 I’m inspired to get back to what I (still) love: art-making and baseball.